MrKatrish/insight_wallet/README.md

 ## Usage

-## Features

-- Income Tracking: Easily input and manage various income sources to get a comprehensive overview of your financial inflows.
-- Expenditure Budgeting: Allocate funds to different expense categories, from housing to entertainment, and stay on top of your budget goals.
+1. Navigate Through the App:

+- Home: The landing page with a brief introduction to Insight Wallet.
+- Income: Input your income streams and details.
+- Budget: Budget your expenditures and allocate funds to different categories.
-- Savings Goals: Set and monitor savings goals for specific items or aspirations, guiding you towards achieving your financial objectives.
+- Savings Goals: Set and track your savings goals for various items or objectives.
-- Transaction Tracking: Keep a detailed record of your transactions and analyze your actual spend versus budgeted amounts.
+- Dashboard: View an overview of your financial status and transactions.

+2. Input Income:

+- On the Income page, enter your various income sources and amounts.
+- Click the "Next" button to proceed to the budgeting section.
+- Budget Your Expenditure:

+3. Allocate funds to different categories such as rent, bills, groceries, savings, and investments.
+- Add new budget items as needed.
+- The total budget amount is displayed at the bottom.

+4. Set Savings Goals:
+- On the Savings Goals page, enter items or goals you're saving for and their target amounts.
+- Click the "Next" button to proceed.

+5. View Dashboard:
+- On the Dashboard, get an overview of your financial situation, including your savings, budget status, and recent transactions.

 ## Built With